florisvb/Nonlinear_and_Data_Driven_Estimation/Lesson_1_Dynamics_Demo/README.md

 Topics covered:
   * Loading a `pandas` dataframe
-  * Demo of building an animation using LLM coding
+  * Demo of building a `matplotlib` animation using LLM coding

 # Pre-requisites